manifold-systems/manifold/docs/articles/graphql.md

 ```java
 var result = query.request("http://localhost:4567/graphql").post();
 ```
-Here the sample GraphQL app server runs locally on port 4567 and handles the *graphql* endpoint.
+Here, the sample GraphQL app server runs locally on port 4567 and handles the *graphql* endpoint.
 Notice the request API is conveniently built directly into the query model.

 >Note, the examples leverage type inference using the _**var**_ keyword provided with Java 11.
 You can also specify the